noisebridge/PythonClass/course/1_json/json_module.md

   a. to the docs! [json module](https://docs.python.org/2/library/json.html) in stdlib
   b.
 Functions: load, dump, loads, dumps
   c. loads and dumps are 'load string' and 'dump string'
   d.
-Quick Detour - The 'with' keyword - specifically for file objects.
+Quick Detour into a great pythonic idiom - The 'with' keyword - specifically for file objects.
   ```python
     with open('../abcde.json') as f:
     for line in f: